finerbrighterlighter/myanmar_covid19/README.md

  Footnote 5 : For case24, 25, 26 and 27, MOHS made an unconventional announcement on 10/04/2020 3:00 MMT.
 The plots are all prefixed as {mid10-04-2020_} to avoid confusions with conventional 20:00 MMT announcement.
 Mad respects to all the lab technicians working hard at 3 in the morning.
 For the next days, non-8pm announcements are just titled the date, which gets replaced for every updates in the day.

  Footnote 6 : I just found out pd.to_datetime("today") assumes its timezone in UTC, which leads to my plots of 10/4/2020 3:00AM MMT {All svg files being prefixed as mid10-04-2020_} to be mistitled. <solved>

- Footnote 7 : From case42 to 62, MOHS decided to blind the infection and contact history of the cases.